JJ/hoborg/text/text.md

 into the circus, I was not amused by that prospect.
 So I have two words for you: Fake.
 Papers.
-With them in hand, a good buttoned-up shirt and my scant belongings in a burlap bindle over my sholder I crossed under the circus arch, which had just arrived to the city of Ferry Pass.
+With them in hand, a good buttoned-up shirt and my scant belongings in a burlap bindle over my shoulder I crossed under the circus arch, which had just arrived to the city of Ferry Pass.

 "Let me check that." said the improbably named Boris, the circus